-12 The railways as stated in Annex 1 and Annex 2(a) Railways Allocation Decree.
+&lt;sup>13 The railways as stated in Annex 1 and Annex 2(a) Railways Allocation Decree.

-13 The railways as stated in Annex 2(b) Railways Allocation Decree.
+&lt;sup>14 The railways as stated in Annex 2(b) Railways Allocation Decree.

-14 See Annex I to Directive 2012/34/EU.
+&lt;sup>15 See Annex I to Directive 2012/34/EU.

-15 The Maastricht - Lanaken railway is currently still owned and managed by ProRail, but it is out of use and there is no train traffic.
+The Maastricht-Lanaken railway line is currently still owned and operated by ProRail, but it is out of service and no train traffic takes place.